Articles of Copenhagen Pride

 6.13 An extraordinary general meeting is held provided that at least 4/5 of the board requests it; if at least 2/5 of the association’s members makes a written request; or if an excluded member has requested it.
 Any request for an extraordinary general meeting must state the items that are to be discussed, with the exception of exclusion.

 6.14 The extraordinary general meeting is convened by email to the address most recently disclosed by the member, via the association’s website and in a post on at least one social media platform where members can subscribe for notifications no later than 14 days prior to the meeting.

 7.1 Proposed amendments to the bylaws may only be adopted at a general meeting provided that no less than 2/3 of the voting members attending the general meeting vote in favour of the amendments.
 If a proposed amendment does not achieve a 2/3 majority among the attending members, but achieves a simple majority, the proposal may be discussed at an extraordinary general meeting at which the proposed amendment is adopted by a simple majority of votes.

 8.1 If a general meeting decides to dissolve the association in pursuance of Section 7, the assets of the association must be set aside for a duration of two years for the purpose of the possible re-establishment of the association, after which they must be made available to a humanitarian organization or a non-profit association as decided by the general meeting which supports purposes consistent with the object of the association.

 § 9 – Commencement

-§ 9.1 These Articles of Association have been adopted at the general meeting held 3 November 2020.
+9.1 These bylaws were adopted at the general meeting on 7 November 2022.